Nuclear testing at Bikini Atoll: Operation Crossroads

 Crossroads consisted of two detonations, each with a yield of 23 kt of TNT (96 TJ).
 Able was detonated over Bikini on July 1, 1946 and exploded at an altitude of 520 ft, but was dropped by aircraft about 1500 to 2000 ft off target.
 It sank only five of the ships in the lagoon.
 Baker was detonated underwater at a depth of 90 ft on July 25, sinking eight ships.
 The second underwater blast created a large condensation cloud and contaminated the ships with more radioactive water than was expected.
 Many of the surviving ships were too contaminated to be used again for testing and were sunk.
 The air-borne nuclear detonation raised the surface seawater temperature by 99000 °F, created blast waves with speeds of up to 26 ft/s, and shock and surface waves up to 98 ft high.
 Blast columns reached the floor of the lagoon, which is approximately 230 ft deep.

 Charlie was planned for 1947 but was canceled primarily because of the Navy's inability to decontaminate the target ships after the Baker test.
 Charlie was rescheduled as Operation Wigwam, a deep water shot conducted in 1955 off the California coast.

 Castle Bravo test

 The next series of tests over Bikini Atoll was codenamed Operation Castle.
 The first test of that series was Castle Bravo, a new design utilizing a dry fuel thermonuclear bomb.
 It was detonated at dawn on March 1, 1954.

 The explosion yielded 15 Mt of TNT, far exceeding the expected yield of 4 to 8 Mt of TNT (6 predicted), and was about 1,000 times more powerful than each of the atomic bombs dropped on Hiroshima and Nagasaki during World War II.
-The device was the most powerful nuclear weapon ever detonated by the United States and just under one-third the energy of the Tsar Bomba, the largest nuclear device ever tested.
+The device was the most powerful nuclear weapon ever detonated by the United States.
+Bravo had just under one third the energy of the Soviet Tsar Bomba, the largest nuclear device ever tested.
+However, while the Soviets intended to create such a large weapon, Castle Bravo's yield was much higher than anticipated.
 The scientists and military authorities were shocked by the size of the explosion, and it destroyed many of the instruments put in place to evaluate the effectiveness of the test.

+The test (Codename Shrimp) was considered "the worst" nuclear test, with one designer saying "We had no idea what we were doing".
+The results of this test led to the limited test ban treaty of 1963.